GLAMOD-test/glamod-dm/glamod-parser/glamod/parser/README.md

    - e.g. header table and observation table - should have same number of rows
   - save/cache the result (without yet writing to DB)

-## Representing the rules in code

-For each field (in each table) we need to know:

- 1. is mandatory?
- 2. is default defined?
- 3. is null allowed?
- 4. is lookup check required - in real DB table?
- 5. what is correct type?
- 6. does provided type match correct type?
- 7. is there a specific rule for this type?

-Logical solution:

- - each field is a class instance or a NamedTuple instance, with properties:
-  - data_type:     use primitive and bespoke types as required
-  - default:       as defined by `data_type`
-  - is_required:   boolean
-  - lookup_ref:    string as: '<table_name>.<prop_name>'
-  - copy_to:        list: ['<table_name>.<prop_name>', '<table_name>.<prop_name>', ...]

-????
-  - complex_lookups???:  HOW TO CHECK ON CROSS-LOOKUPS WITH OTHER FIELDS?
-    1. In single fields?
-    2. Or, define them as separate secondary rules defined separately, so you have:
-      i.  _FIELD_RULES
-      ii. _COMBINATION_RULES
-????

-Notes:

- 1. `data_type` might be defined as a new class with validation rules included.